 An orientation program has been established to acquaint new students with the purposes and programs of the College.
-The orientation program begins weeks before registration when the applicant is asked to meet with a counselor at the College for an interview to discuss the student's educational interests, and to determine what additional tests may be needed.
+The orientation program begins weeks before registration when the applicant is asked to consult with a counselor at the College for an interview to discuss the student's educational interests, and to determine what additional tests may be needed.
 The student will also meet with a counselor to plan his program and course of study.

-An orientation class, General 100, is provided for students to aid them in their personal, social, and academic adjustments and in career exploration.
-This class is required of all newly entering full-time regular students.
+Orientation conferences (General 100) are provided to aid students in their personal, social, and academic adjustments and in career exploration.
+Attendance at one of the conferences is required of all newly entering full-time regular students.